 In 2009 and 2010, through our first Farmer and Rancher Listening Tour, hundreds of family farmers and ranchers helped Friends of Family Farmers identify seven major issues that socially responsible farmers and ranchers face as they work to get their goods to Oregon families.
 At the Farmer and Rancher Delegation in early 2010, farmers and ranchers from around the state identified and ratified three priority actions to address each of the seven major issues.
 The resulting document is the Agricultural Reclamation Act (ARA) and it outlines a pathway forward so that Oregonians can work together to change barriers into opportunities and help reclaim our food and agricultural system.

 Since that time, we have circled back every other year to hold dozens of additional farmer and rancher listening sessions across Oregon.
 This recurring opportunity for input has ensured that our policy objectives have stayed up to date and current.
 Periodically, we use this input to update the ARA.
 The most recent round of listening sessions occurred in 2014, and we republished the ARA in early 2015 to reflect past accomplishments and emerging issues.

-For questions about the surveys or listening sessions, please contact: kelly @ friendsoffamilyfarmers.org.
+For questions about the surveys or listening sessions, please contact: info @ friendsoffamilyfarmers.org.

 Click here to read the ARA Preamble

 The following are the seven key issues identified in the ARA.
 Click below to read more about the current situation and priority action items with each of these issues.

 Meat & Poultry